timelsass/theme-sniffer/readme.txt

 = How to use the plugin? =

 * Go to `Appearance` -> `Theme Sniffer`
-* Select theme from the dropdown
+* Select theme from the drop-down
 * Click `GO`

 = What options are there? =

 * `Select Standard` - Select the standard with which you would like to sniff the theme
 * `Hide Warning` - Enable this to hide warnings
-* `Raw Output` - Enable this to display sniff report in plaintext format.
+* `Raw Output` - Enable this to display sniff report in plain text format.
 Suitable to copy/paste report to trac ticket
 * `PHP version` - Select the minimum PHP Version to check if your theme will work with that version

 == Upgrade Notice ==